Alejogb1/job-board/blog-data/why-does-my-prediction-result-vary-each-time-i-run-the-code.md

 id: "why-does-my-prediction-result-vary-each-time-i-run-the-code"
 ---

-Let's tackle this head-on.
+head-on.
 I’ve seen this exact scenario countless times across various machine learning projects, and that subtle, yet frustrating, variation in predictions from run to run is almost always traceable to a few key factors.
 It's not a bug per se, but rather a consequence of the stochastic nature of several components within the machine learning pipeline.
 So, let's break it down.

 First, and arguably the most common culprit, is the random initialization of model parameters.
 Most machine learning algorithms, especially neural networks, initialize their weights and biases to random values before training.
 This is crucial because if all neurons started with the same weight, they would learn the same features, rendering the network rather useless.
 Because this initialization is random, different runs will almost always produce slightly different starting points in the parameter space.
 This alone can lead to varied prediction results, especially if the model hasn't converged to a consistent solution.